Hip pain is pain that is experienced as pain in or around the hip joint. This may include pain in the buttocks, thigh, and groin areas.

 Trochanteric bursitis is inflammation of the fluid filled sac of the hip joint.
 This condition results from overuse, injury to the hip, poor posture resulting in uneven weight distribution, and rheumatoid arthritis.

 Osteonecrosis is a cause of hip pain resulting from a loss of blood to the bones.
 Osteonecrosis of the femoral head can be a complication of sickle cell anemia or even steroid use.

 Hip fractures often occur in older adults, particularly those who have osteoporosis, a disorder that weakens the bones.
 These fractures are very painful and must be diagnosed and treated immediately.
 Often, surgery is required to treat a fracture of the hip.

 Treatments for hip pain vary based on the type of pain, location of pain, and any underlying conditions that may be causing the pain.
 For mild strains, at home treatments including rest, ice, and over-the-counter medications such as Tylenol or Ibuprofen may provide pain relief.
 For more severe conditions or injuries, additional treatments may be recommended, such regenerative medicine, platelet-rich plasma (PRP) therapy, minimally invasive surgery, or even total hip replacement (arthroplasty).

 If you are experiencing pain, you should consult a specialist today for assessment and diagnosis.
 Early treatment of hip pain is the best way to avoid further complications.
-You can reach our expert pain physicians at 201.729.0001 to schedule your consultation.
+You can contact us at (201) 729-0001.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.